“If you don’t heal what hurt you,

 you’ll bleed on people who didn’t cut you” – unknown

 If we are lucky enough to recognise the events that caused pain in childhood we can work through the issues.
-This prevents that pattern from being played out in our adult relationships.
+This will prevent the patterns from being played out in our adult relationships.

 Hurt People Hurt People

 When my marriage ended 10 years ago, I spent so much time in suffering.
 I couldn’t understand how my ex-husband could have treated me with so little care and love; how had I come to be betrayed and abandoned.

 It was when I began to recognise that “hurt people hurt people” that I relieved myself of being responsible or a victim.
 I realised that he had numerous unhealed wounds which caused him to do what he did, but I wasn’t excusing what happened.

 Instead, I chose to understand how people who don’t have a deep sense of love for themselves, can blindly cause terrible damage to those they get close to.

 My part in this dynamic became clearer too.
 I had unhealed wounds, which brought me into adulthood desperately needing to give love and have it reciprocated.
 I ignored red flags and put up with unacceptable behaviour because I did not have a deep enough sense of my own self-worth.
 Instead of longing for that love from my partner, I really needed to be able to give it to myself.

 So, my divorce became a huge lesson.
 This new awareness led to a process of healing and change.
 Now I am a person capable of giving immense love, but never again at the expense of myself.

 I know that I will not accept half-love or wounded love.
 I only want a relationship where someone loves themselves enough to be able to happily receive the healthy love I am offering.